 What do they do?

 Forestry and logging workers plant, prune, measure, cut and clear trees from forests.
-They have good knowledge of trees and timber types, knowledge o tree pruning, felling, cutting and trimming methods, good mechanical operations skills (from chainsaws to heavy vehicles) along with firefighting, and health and safety.
+They have good knowledge of trees and timber types, knowledge o tree pruning, felling, cutting and trimming methods, good mechanical operations skills (from chainsaws to heavy vehicles) along with firefighting, and health and safety skills.

 A typical day